 Smoked Filet Mignon on Your Traeger + Reverse Sear (In 4 Easy Steps)

-Below I’ll show you the exact steps to searing and smoking your steak to perfection
+Below I’ll show you both methods to to searing and smoking your steak to perfection

 Why I Love to Smoke Filet Mignon